Sage-Bionetworks/synapsePythonClient/README.md

 Installation
 ------------

-The Python Synapse client has been tested on Python 2.7, 3.5 and 3.6 on Mac OS X, Ubuntu Linux and Windows.
+The Python Synapse client has been tested on 3.5, 3.6, and 3.7 on Mac OS X, Ubuntu Linux and Windows.

 ### Install using pip